How Canadian Amazon Sellers can save up to $1000/month?

-When amazon transferred money to my account, currency got converted from USD to CAD and then it got converted twice from CAD to USD.
+When amazon transferred money to my account, the currency got converted from USD to CAD and then it got converted twice from CAD to USD.
 I got dinged by Amazon first and then by TD with conversion rates.

 This is how I started to save money on conversion rates……..

 Currently, there are three banks in Canada that offer cross-border banking.